Teachers Day in Thailand: Wai Kru Day | Teacher Appreciation Day — Teach English in Thailand with Kids English

 Thai Words for ‘Teacher'-‘Ajarn' and ‘Kru'

-In Thailand, when referring to the English word "teacher," there are two distinct terms employed: "Kru" and "Ajarn" in the Thai language.
-Both of these terms carry the exact meaning of "teacher."
+In Thailand, when referring to the English word “teacher,” there are two distinct terms employed: “Kru” and “Ajarn.”
+Both of these terms carry the exact meaning of “teacher.”

 It is an inclusive term that acknowledges teachers’ diverse responsibilities and areas of expertise.

-However, in Thailand, specifically when addressing teachers who instruct in higher education institutions such as high schools, colleges, or universities, the term "Ajarn" is commonly employed.
+However, in Thailand, the term “Ajarn” is commonly employed when addressing teachers who instruct in higher education institutions such as high schools, colleges, or universities.

-This term is associated explicitly with educators operating within these higher education settings.
-It signifies a specific professionalism and expertise teachers attain in these academic contexts.
+This term is explicitly associated with educators operating within these higher education settings.
+It signifies the specific professionalism and expertise teachers attain in these academic contexts.

 Moreover, “Ajarn” is sometimes used to refer to more experienced or esteemed teachers, trainers, and mentors in any educational institution.
 It signifies a level of proficiency and respect that some teachers have attained through their extensive knowledge, teaching experience, and contributions to the field of education.

-The term "Kru" originates from the Pali or Sanskrit languages and carries the connotation of heavy duty or responsibility.
+The term “Kru” originates from the Pali or Sanskrit languages and connotes heavy duty or responsibility.
 This etymology reflects the reverence and importance placed on the role of a teacher within Thai society.

-It acknowledges the substantial impact that teachers have on the development and growth of their students, as well as their responsibility in shaping the nation's future.
+It acknowledges the substantial impact that teachers have on the development and growth of their students and their responsibility in shaping the nation’s future.

 Thank you, Teacher Helena, for the great pictures!